Prukutu/AOES-CLIM-ClimateData-WhereHow/_episodes/03-opendap-grib.md

 - "Learn how to use `xarray` to read remote datasets"
 - "Learn how to use `xarray` to read GRIB files"
 keypoints:
+- "OPeNDAP allows remote access to datasets across the Internet without downloading files."
-- "`xarray` renders differences between local and remote data, different data file foremats nearly imperceptable."
+- "`xarray` renders differences between local and remote data, and between different data file formats nearly imperceptable."
 ---

 ### OPeNDAP